Rancho Santana sits on Nicaragua’s Emerald Coast and is accessible by land or air. View our map for routes and travel details.

 Rancho Santana can arrange group or private ground transportation for guests arriving or departing from any of the above airports.

-We highly recommend having exact change to ensure an efficient border and immigration experience.
+We highly recommend carrying exact change to ensure a smooth border and immigration experience.

 Yes, we can coordinate private transfers from the Peñas Blancas border crossing for guests arriving through Liberia.